Hardcore Bugatti Chiron Divo teased ahead of August 24 reveal

 The new aero package is likely the reason for an expected reduced top speed of 239 mph, which compares with the regular Chiron's governed top speed of 261 mph.
 Peak output is expected to match the regular Chiron's 1,480 horsepower, but acceleration is said to be improved in the Chiron Divo so we could be looking at something quicker than the 2.5 seconds it takes the regular Chiron to hit 62 mph.

-Just 100 units are expected to be produced, meaning the car will account for one fifth of all Chiron production.
+Just 40 units are expected to be produced, meaning the car will account for less than one tenth of Chiron production.
 Apparently all build slots have been sold despite a rumored price tag of $5.8 million, or roughly double the price tag of a regular Chiron.

 Monterey Car Week will run from August 18-26 and conclude with the prestigious Pebble Beach Concours d'Elegance.
 For more coverage, head to our dedicated hub.